Helsinki: Geography

-Major islands in Helsinki include Seurasaari, Vallisaari, Lauttasaari, and Korkeasaari – the latter being the site of Finland's largest zoo called Korkeasaari Zoo.
-Other noteworthy islands are the fortress island of Suomenlinna (Sveaborg), the military island of Santahamina, and Isosaari.
-Pihlajasaari island is a favorite summer spot for gay men and naturists, comparable to Fire Island in New York City.
+Helsinki's main islands include Seurasaari, Lauttasaari and Korkeasaari – the latter is home to Finland's largest zoo, Korkeasaari Zoo.
+The former military islands of Vallisaari and Isosaari are now open to the public, but Santahamina is still in military use.
+The most historic and remarkable island is the fortress of Suomenlinna (Sveaborg).
+The island of Pihlajasaari is a popular summer resort, comparable to Fire Island in New York City.

 There are 60 nature reserves in Helsinki with a total area of 95480 acre.
 Of the total area, 48190 acre are water areas and 47290 acre are land areas.
-In addition, the city owns seven nature reserves in Espoo, Sipoo, Hanko and Ingå.
+The city also has seven nature reserves in Espoo, Sipoo, Hanko and Ingå.
 The largest nature reserve is the Vanhankaupunginselkä, with an area of 30600 acre.
 The city's first nature reserve, Tiiraluoto of Lauttasaari, was established in 1948.

-The title plant of Helsinki is the Norway maple and the title animal is the red squirrel.
+Helsinki's official plant is the Norway maple and its official animal is the red squirrel.